snowkidind/txTheRipper/README.md

 # sync mode

 The sync method will synchronize data for all blocks, which takes days to get the full database rolling.
 (Alternatively, there is a kickstarting method) Since a historical database is being created, sync must begin from the first blocks containing transactions on the chain, and continue tracing all transactions until the highest recent block.
-All services from subscription mode are available when the program is set to sync mode, except that during the initial sync subscription mode will alert for information on the current block sync height, for the entirety of the blockchain history.
+All services from subscription mode are available when the program is set to sync mode, except that during the initial sync, subscription mode will alert for information on the current block sync height, for the entirety of the blockchain history.

 # subscription mode